The Howley Foundation UA 05192016

 Clear Connection to Economic Mobility

-Nick Howley emphasizes: "Supporting educational programs that directly address issues of equality and upward mobility are the central focus of The Howley Foundation."
-Applications should articulate how the program creates pathways to social and economic advancement.
+Nick Howley emphasises: "Supporting educational programmes that directly address issues of equality and upward mobility are the central focus of The Howley Foundation."
+Applications should articulate how the programme creates pathways to social and economic advancement.

-• Cleveland Clinic's ASPIRE Nurse Scholars Program (respiratory therapy, surgical technology, sterile processing)
+• Cleveland Clinic's ASPIRE Nurse Scholars Programme (respiratory therapy, surgical technology, sterile processing)

-• St. Joseph's Prep Howley Scholars Program (60 students annually)
+• St. Joseph's Prep Howley Scholars Programme (60 students annually)

 • Cristo Rey Network schools